 There are two key issues to be aware of.
 First, VW sell the California through its Commercial Vehicles arm; they sell it according to the base vehicle (a van) rather than customer need.
 This might make sense to VW’s mechanics but from a customer perspective it’s crazy: Cali customers have completely different needs and aspirations to tradesmen in overalls !

 Second, it’s now apparent that there’s a design flaw in the manufacture of the roof, with most vans seemingly afflicted with the roof corrosion issue.
 In spite of VW’s assurances that they had fixed the issue in 2014, some new T6 Californias are now showing signs of bubbling paint round the roof.
 As a “gesture of goodwill” VW have agreed to fix affected vans which are up to 6 years old but given their inability to diagnose the cause of the issue it’s unlikely that any remedial work undertaken to date will actually be effective.
-My Key Facts article is designed to summarise the many thousands of words already written on this topic on the VW California Club Forum.
+My Key Facts article is designed to summarise the many thousands of words already written on this topic on the VW California Club Forum and was updated in February 2017.

 But please don’t let these issues put you off buying a Cali.
 They’re still fantastic campervans – in spite of these various niggles – and will reward you with many years happy camping.